 Hence there’s no “perfect buying limit” yardstick.
 Just check out whatever buying limit the platform is offering, and if it’s under your requirement brackets, you can proceed to verifying other aspects.

 The primary reason why Bitcoins are on the edge of overtaking traditional currency is their ability to be “anonymous”.
 Hence I do not need to re-elaborate how important a role “privacy” plays during Bitcoin transactions.
+Do I?

 Check what kind of data or verification your Bitcoin buying platforms requires off you.
 Although most platforms require some kind of identity verification, others simply require a real-life photo of yours.
 (And our #1 platform on this list doesn’t require anything at all!)